Driving Tips - Quick Guide to Driving in Finland

 - Alcohol limit for driving

 Top Tip!
 Many traffic and street signs in Finland are dual-language

 If you see a sign which seems to have, for example, two names for the same destination - you're right.
 In the vast majority of cases the first name is Finnish, and the second name is the Swedish name for the same place.
 There are even some predominantly Swedish-speaking parts of Finland where the street signs are 'Swedish-first', but this is not common.

 What do the Road Signs Mean in Finland?

-The Finnish Transport Authority's English-language PDF illustrates and explains all Finnish Road Signs.
+The Finnish Transport Infrastructure Agency's English-language PDF illustrates and explains all Finnish Road Signs.
 Note: 2004 document, still mostly current, but newest information is available from

 Are there special requirements for driving in Finland?

 Finns drive on the right and overtake on the left.
 Driving in Finland during winter can be dangerous; winter tyres (either studded or non-studded) are a legal requirement from 1 December to the end of February but may be used until 20 April if necessary.
 Winter tyres without studs may be used throughout the year.
 Engine heaters in winter are recommended.
 All motor vehicles must use headlights whenever the car is being driven, in built-up areas as well as outside them.
 Motorists in Finland should remain alert for moose / elk and reindeer which frequently wander onto roads and are most active at dusk.

 See also: Tyres, Winter / Summer / All-season